EPAM, Liberty Global and Virgin Media Join Forces to Support the Raspberry Pi Foundation’s Coolest Projects Online Showcase

 To generate inspiration, the Raspberry Pi Foundation has also launched a new free initiative to support young people and families called Digital Making at Home (DMAH) where participants can join weekly livestream coding sessions, watch code-along videos with step-by-step project guides and access support tutorials.
 “We expect that these activities will not only give kids a starting point for many creative ideas, but equally as important, it will give them the opportunity to connect with one another and work together to create even more impressive projects than anyone can create alone,” said Peter McCarthy, Vice President Legal & Regulatory at Virgin Media Ireland.

-In that same spirit, EPAM, Liberty Global, Virgin Media Ireland and the Raspberry Pi Foundation will come together—virtually—to discuss education, creativity and collaboration in the time of COVID-19.
-Hear what Elaina Shekhter, Chief Marketing Officer at EPAM Systems; Bill Myers, Managing Director, External Communications and Corporate Responsibility at Liberty Global; Peter McCarthy, Vice President Legal & Regulatory at Virgin Media Ireland; and Philip Colligan, Chief Executive at Raspberry Pi Foundation have to say later this month.
+In that same spirit, EPAM, Liberty Global, Virgin Media Ireland and the Raspberry Pi Foundation came together—virtually—to discuss education, creativity and collaboration in the time of COVID-19.
+Hear what Elaina Shekhter, Chief Marketing Officer & Head of Strategy at EPAM Systems; Bill Myers, Managing Director, External Communications and Corporate Responsibility at Liberty Global; Peter McCarthy, Vice President Legal & Regulatory at Virgin Media Ireland; and Philip Colligan, Chief Executive at Raspberry Pi Foundation had to say.
+Watch the video above.